dalibo/data2pg/doc/configureMigration.md

 ### assign_index_to_batch()

-The `assign_index_to_batch()` function assigns a single index re-creation to a batch.
+The `assign_index_to_batch()` function assigns a single index rebuild to a batch.

 The input parameters are:

   * p_batchName             : (TEXT) The batch name
   * p_schema                : (TEXT) The schema holding the table
   * p_table                 : (TEXT) The table name
-  * p_object                : (TEXT) The index or constraint to assign
+  * p_object                : (TEXT) The index to assign

 The function returns the number of effectively assigned indexes, i.e. 1.

-The related table must have at least 2 table parts to be able to schedule the index creation between the rows copy and the post-processing.
+The related table must have at least 2 table parts to be able to schedule the index rebuild between the rows copy and the post-processing.

 The generated step name profile is &lt;schema>\_&lt;table>\_&lt;index>.